Overview

 Ensuring compliance

-You can maintain GDPR compliance with the features built in to your Workable account.
+You can maintain GDPR compliance in your Workable account by enabling and using the GDPR automation features.

 To get started and adjust the GDPR settings, visit the Compliance section of the user icon menu.

-The GDPR settings apply to jobs based in the EU, Norway and Iceland, where residents are protected under the laws of the General Data Protection regulation (GDPR), as well as to jobs based in Switzerland and Liechtenstein.
+The GDPR settings apply to jobs based in the EU, UK, Norway, Iceland, Switzerland & Liechtenstein, where residents are protected under the laws of the General Data Protection regulation (GDPR), as well as to jobs based in Switzerland and Liechtenstein.
+Since the GDPR directly applied to the UK prior to Brexit, the GDPR setting also applies to jobs based in the UK.
 Jobs in other locations will not be affected.

 Candidates understand that when they submit their personal data as part of a job application then their data will be processed (reviewed) as part of the hiring process.
 The only caveat to this is if you are requesting sensitive information, for example, information about a disability, cultural, genetic or biometric information, information gathered from an EEO survey or a background check.
 In most cases you must request and record explicit consent to process this information.
 If a criminal background check is required by law (e.g. for working at a nuclear power facility), no consent is required.